DanialArab/Python/Python fundamentals and Data Structure.md

 #### Intro and terminology

++ We have already seen a tree in this course: linked list.
+A linked list is a tree that does not fork.
++ In a binary tree we have left and right values so if each node can only point to two other nodes it is a binary tree
++ But trees don’t have to be a binary tree, in this course we deal with binary trees though
++ Some terminologies:
-o	We have already seen a tree in this course: linked list.
-A linked list is a tree that does not fork. o	Binary tree we have left and right values so if each node can only point to two other nodes it is a binary tree o	But trees don’t have to be a binary tree, in this course we deal with binary trees though o	Some terminologies: o	Full: in a full tree every node either points to ZERO nodes or TWO nodes. o	Perfect: in a perfect tree any level on the tree that has any nodes is completely filled all the way across o	Complete: in a complete tree we are filling the tree from left to right with no gaps o	Every node can only have one parent o	The child nodes which share a parent node are called siblings o	Child nodes can also be parent nodes
+    + Full: in a full tree every node either points to ZERO nodes or TWO nodes.
+    + Perfect: in a perfect tree any level on the tree that has any nodes is completely filled all the way across
+    + Complete: in a complete tree we are filling the tree from left to right with no gaps o	Every node can only have one parent o	The child nodes which share a parent node are called siblings o	Child nodes can also be parent nodes